 3. Illegal or unsafe lane changes.

-4. Speeding, which means both exceeding the posted speed limit or going too fast for conditions.
+4. Speeding, which means either exceeding the posted speed limit or going too fast for conditions.

 5. Driving under the influence of alcohol or drugs.
 Even some prescription medications can cause impairment.